The Centara Grand Island Resort And Spa Maldives Review By Flashpacking Family

 Luckily, we managed to find that the Centara Grand Maldives had a special offer on over New Year so we booked.
 If you are considering a family holiday to the Maldives, keep reading for our Centara Grand Island Resort and Spa Maldives review.

 We paid for everything ourselves and this is our honest review of the Centara Grand Island Resort & Spa Maldives with a family.

 Transfers from Male to the Centara Grand Maldives

 Transfers to the resort are by seaplane.
 If you go to the Centara desk at Male airport, staff will look after you and take you to the seaplane check-in desk.
 The flight is around 30 mins and if you have a window seat, you will have beautiful views as you fly over the other islands.

-It’s worth doing this even if you can just make the last flight because you’d be paying for a day that you won’t get to use.
+It’s worth staying in Male for the night if you have a late arrival even if you can just make the last flight because you’d be paying for a day that you won’t get to use.
 We had a VERY early (6.30 am) transfer the next morning.
 It worked out just fine as it meant that we were on the island for 7.30am and were able to enjoy a full day there.

 The seaplane transfer was very exciting for the kids.
 It’s a very small (and noisy) plane and there were about 6 of us on it.
 We boarded just as the sun was rising at around 6.30 am so we had beautiful views during the flight.

 Arrival at the Centara Grand Maldives